 Thinking about signing up with Instagram, but worried about your privacy?
 Have you ever wondered about how much information you’re giving away when you post, or asked if there are better ways to control who can see your information?
 We all want to enjoy our social networks to connect with family, friends, and followers, but sometimes we have stories we don’t want the entire world to see.
 Knowing what your privacy options are before signing up can help you feel more comfortable when using the app and enable you to share moments with confidence.

-With over one billion active users per month according to Omnicore, Instagram is a popular social network with a fast, devoted following.
+With over two billion active users worldwide, Instagram is a popular social networking platform with a devoted following.
 Whether you’re a new user who wants to know more about privacy before you join, or you’re an Instagram pro who wants to tweak some privacy options when using the app, here’s what to look out for.

 Note: Any settings instructions provided below are for the iOS and may vary slightly for Android and desktop.

 This is something every user on Instagram should be doing, yet horrible examples abound of innocent photographers revealing more about themselves than they should.
 Instagram is now one of the networks regularly scanned by hackers looking for fresh victims who unwittingly provide the keys for successful fraud or detailed information that can be used in a social engineering scam.
 Here are some examples of items that should never be included in images: